 patient's guardian, or parent, if the patient is a minor, shall be permitted to

-inspect and copy all clinical and other records kept by the treatment program
+inspect and copy all clinical and other records kept by the intervention or treatment licensee

-or by his physician concerning his care and maintenance.
-The treatment program
+or by his or her physician concerning his or her care and maintenance.
+The licensee

 or physician may charge a reasonable fee for the duplication of a record.

-(u) No owner, licensee, administrator, employee or agent of a treatment
+(u) No owner, licensee, administrator, employee, or agent of a licensed intervention or treatment

 the Department immediately.

-(v) The administrator of a program may refuse access to the program to any
+(v) The licensee may refuse access to any

-person if the actions of that person while in the program are or could be
+person if the actions of that person are or could be

-injurious to the health and safety of a patient or the program, or if the
+injurious to the health and safety of a patient or the licensee, or if the

 (x) Patients and their families or legal guardians shall have the right to

-present complaints concerning the quality of care provided to the patient,
+present complaints to the provider or the Department concerning the quality of care provided to the patient,

 treatment provider shall have in place a mechanism for receiving and responding

-to such complaints, and shall inform the patient and his family or legal
+to such complaints, and shall inform the patient and the patient's family or legal

 guardian of this mechanism and how to use it.
 The provider shall analyze any